alvidofaisal/TurboMart/PRD.md

 ## Introduction

 TurboMart is a high-performance, cost-free e-commerce platform built by refactoring the Next.js-based "NextFaster" template.
-It aims to deliver a seamless shopping experience comparable to platforms like Shopee and Alibaba, relying entirely on free-tier services.
-Per the requirement, TurboMart will continue using one CockroachDB account per month, cycling to a new account monthly to leverage CockroachDB Serverless's $400 one-month trial credit (as of March 25, 2025), keeping operational costs at zero.
-TurboMart use Cloudflare Pages for hosting and Supabase for additional database functionality, while retaining CockroachDB as the primary database.
+It aims to deliver a seamless shopping experience comparable to platforms like Shopee and Alibaba, relying primarily on free-tier services.
+Per the requirement, TurboMart will continue using one CockroachDB account per month, cycling to a new account monthly to leverage CockroachDB Serverless's $400 one-month trial credit (as of March 25, 2025), aiming to keep primary database costs at zero.
+TurboMart uses **Vercel for hosting** and Supabase for additional database functionality, while retaining CockroachDB as the primary database.
+It utilizes **Cloudflare R2** for image storage and **Cloudflare KV** for caching, accessed remotely from Vercel Functions.

 ## Goals and Objectives

 - Achieve Time to First Byte (TTFB) under 100ms for cached content.
 - Target full page load times below 1.5 seconds.
-- Support up to 2 million page views per month within the $400 trial credit for CockroachDB and free tiers of Cloudflare and Supabase.
+- Support up to 2 million page views per month within the $400 trial credit for CockroachDB and the **free tiers of Vercel, Cloudflare (for KV/R2 usage), and Supabase.** *(Note: Exceeding Vercel's free tier limits or incurring significant data transfer costs between Vercel and Cloudflare may result in operational costs).*
-- Maintain zero operational cost by cycling CockroachDB accounts monthly.
+- Maintain zero operational cost for the primary database by cycling CockroachDB accounts monthly.
 - Optimize performance with creative, cost-effective techniques.

 ## Target Audience